yuujitran/volunteer-management/README.md

 Now you can Use the application as if you're an administrator / volunteer

+Use a real email, and register using that email, shortly after registering, you'll be given a link to your email to verify your account, after you've verified your account, you can now freely use the volunteer management application

 As an administrator you can access all pages, and only administrators can create events, assign volunteers to events (Manual volunteer matching), and remove volunteers from events